Working Times overview

 The Award

-The federal government, via the Modern Awards scheme (administered by the Fair Work Commission), define documents that set out the minimum terms and conditions of employment on top of the National Employment Standards (NES).
+The federal government, through the Modern Awards system (run by the Fair Work Commission), creates documents that set the minimum conditions for work, on top of the National Employment Standards (NES).

-MPH operates in the Live Performance industry and thus all employees are covered by the Live Performance Award, which covers all roles in the live performance industry, for example; technicians, production assistants, dancers, comedians, bookkeepers, performance roller skaters, call centre staff, tailors, DJs and many more.
+MPH is part of the Live Performance industry, so all staff are covered by the Live Performance Award.
+This award applies to many roles in the industry, such as technicians, production assistants, dancers, comedians, bookkeepers, roller skaters, call centre staff, tailors, DJs, and more.

 It’s complicated!